Afcon: Christopher Mbamba and Clifton Miheso axed from Harambee Stars’ squad | Goal.com

 Afcon: Christopher Mbamba and Clifton Miheso axed from Harambee Stars’ squad

-Four players have been dropped from Harambee Stars as coach Sebastien Migne picked his final squad for the Africa Cup of Nations tournament.
+Four players have been axed from Harambee Stars as coach Sebastien Migne picked his final squad for the Africa Cup of Nations tournament.

 Injured defender Brian Mandela, Clifton Miheso, Christopher Mbamba, and Anthony Akumu have all been dropped ahead of the tournament that will kick-off on June 21 in Egypt.